v-rgrace/Viva/Viva/engage/mto-setup.md

 *For the Engage admin*

 Only pre-existing communities on the hub tenant can be enabled for cross-tenant engagement.
 Once enabled, the community becomes private.
-Learn more about [Multitenant communities in Viva Engage](https://support.microsoft.com/en-us/topic/multitenant-communities-in-viva-engage-51462784-c566-44d0-a2cd-4d59dfc55fff).

 |Task description|Instructions|
 |----------------|----------------|